 Five Key Reasons Why Budgets are Vital for Small Businesses

-Many owners claim they don’t have the time or the resources to budget properly, but budgets benefits far outweigh any time and money spent.
+Budgeting can be a dirty word for small businesses, with many owners claiming they don’t have the time or the resources to do it properly.
+But SME budgets should be relatively quick and easy to set, and the benefits far outweigh any time and money spent.

 Helping You Get Started

 Even before you get started, you should create your first budget in the form of a business plan, to make sure your idea is financially viable.
 This should include all sources of projected income, whether this is from sales, contract work or retainers.
 You then need to offset expenses against this, including staff salaries, running costs such as utility bills, and other overheads such as office equipment and supplies.

 An accurate, detailed budget forecast is essential if you are borrowing or taking out a loan to start up your new business.
 The investor will need to see some figures, and awareness of market trends, before they are persuaded to support your new venture.